renerocksai/renerocksai.stow/nixos.md

 ## ssh

-- scp the secrets to the new machine
+- scp the secret to the new machine
-- then git-uncrypt the stow (and zk) repos
+- then git-uncrypt the stow repo
+  - `git-crypt ../stow-repo-git-crypt-key unlock`
   - `stow ssh`
 - `chmod ~/.ssh/* 600`

 ## install conda (optional)